tylerhand/cals-floor/markdown/guides/new-student-guide.md

-## Welcome to the University of Idaho and CALS Floor Website!
+### New Student Guide: Welcome to the University of Idaho!
 ***
 <small>Here are some things to help get you ready for the first day of classes.
 I am also happy to answer any questions \(you can email me under the "more" tab.\)</small>
 ***